nextflow-io/crg-course-nov16/README.md

 ```

 The above snippet creates the `nextflow` launcher in the current directory.
-Complete the installation moving it in a directory on your `PATH` eg:
+Complete the installation moving it into a directory on your `PATH` eg:

 ```
 mv nextflow $HOME/bin